Koh Yao Noi is the perfect base for exploring Phang Nga Bay’s mountainous waters.

 Relax your body and mind by taking part in a yoga class overlooking the famous Phang Nga Bay.

 Like the island itself, activities on Koh Yao Noi are slow-paced compared to the rest of Thailand.
-Despite the laid-back trend, there is a still something for everyone.
+Despite the laid-back trend, there is still something for everyone.

 Foodie fanatics can get a taste of and have a hand at cooking some local island cuisine with Mina’s Cooking Class.
 Born in raised in Koh Yao Noi, Mina will have you experimenting with local spices and flavors using traditional cooking utensils and recipes.